Low Rank Regularization: A Review: Applications of Low Rank Regularization

-Robust Matrix Completion~(RMC) is one of the most important variants of RPCA, which considers a general case that some entries of input data matrix $\bm M$ are unknown, and the known entries are corrupted by noise.
+RMC~\cite{DBLP:journals/pami/HuZYLH13} is one of the most important variants of RPCA, which considers a general case that some entries of the input data matrix $\mathbf{M}$ are missing, and the known entries are corrupted by noise.
 The goal of RMC is utilizing the known information to estimate the values of missing entries.
-The basic assumption used by RMC is that the complete matrix we aim to recover is low rank or approximately low rank.
-Correspondingly, the problem of RMC can be solved by using the following formulation:
+The basic assumption used by RMC is that the complete matrix $\mathbf{X}$ we aim to recover is low rank or approximately low rank.
+Correspondingly, the problem of RMC can be solved by using a model of the form:

 where $\mathcal{P}_\Omega$ represents a projecting operator, $\Omega$ represents a set recording the indices of known entries.
-The entries of matrix $\mathcal{P}_\Omega(\bm X)$ are consistent with $\bm X$ on $\Omega$ and are $0$ on residuals.
+The entries of matrix $\mathcal{P}_\Omega(\mathbf{X})$ are consistent with $\mathbf{X}$ on $\Omega$ and are $0$ on residuals.